flaggz/mainplate/README.md

 | **Equipment** | Tools and instruments with total value |
 | **Settings** | Language, currency, date format, hourly rate, categories, and full ZIP backup/restore |

+---

+### Financial Tracking & ROI

+Every flip is a complete financial record.
+Mainplate calculates total cost from the purchase price, every log entry expense, and labor hours billed at your configured hourly rate.
+Profit and **ROI %** are computed automatically once the flip is marked as sold — giving you a real picture of whether a job was worth your time.

+The **Dashboard** aggregates everything: total capital deployed, realised profit, average ROI across all sold flips, and open inventory value.
+The **Collection** section tracks the same for personal watches — purchase price + service costs vs. eventual sale price, with a **gain/loss** figure per watch.

+---

+### Flip Status Workflow

+Each flip moves through a four-stage lifecycle: **Acquired → In Progress → For Sale → Sold**.
+Stages are colour-coded throughout the UI.
+Only "Sold" flips contribute to the profit and ROI calculations, so your pipeline and closed deals are always kept separate.

+---

 ### Photo Gallery

 Every flip and every collection watch supports **multiple photos**.
 Images are processed on upload (resized to max 2400 px on the long side, saved as JPEG at 85% quality) using Pillow.
-Photos are displayed as thumbnails in the list views and in a full gallery on the detail page, with drag-to-reorder support.
+Accepted formats: JPEG, PNG, WebP, GIF, HEIC/HEIF.
+Transparent images are flattened before conversion.
+Photos are displayed as thumbnails in the list views and in a full lightbox gallery on the detail page, with **drag-to-reorder** support.

+---

-### Flip Log
+### Flip Log with Automatic Inventory Sync

 Each flip has a detailed log with **date + description + optional cost + category**.
-Log entries contribute to the net profit calculation and can optionally add parts to inventory automatically.
+Log entries contribute to the net profit calculation.
+Ticking the **"Add to inventory"** checkbox on a log entry automatically creates or updates the corresponding part in the Inventory section — quantity is incremented and cost is added.
+Deleting or editing the log entry keeps the inventory record in sync.

+---

 ### Timegrapher

 Each flip has a **timegrapher readings log** to record the movement's timing across the six standard positions (DU, DD, 3U, 6U, 9U, 12U), plus overall amplitude and beat error.
 Multiple readings are stored per flip — useful to compare before/after a service — with the latest reading shown as a summary at the top.

 The **delta** (max − min spread across all positions) is computed automatically and colour-coded: green below 10 s/d, yellow 10–20 s/d, red above 20 s/d.